Undying Light

 Undying Light is the fourth studio album by American death metal band Fallujah, released on March 15, 2019.
 It was the only album to feature Antonio Palermo as singer, replacing Alex Hofmann after he left the band in 2017, as well as the last to feature bassist Rob Morey.
 It was produced by guitarist Scott Carstairs and Mark Lewis at OHMNI Studios in Nashville, Tennessee.

 Critical reception

-The album received mixed to negative reviews from critics.
+The album received mixed to negative reviews from critics for its departure from their earlier technical sound.
 Metal Storm gave the album a 5.8/10, saying "It's not a bad album, it's just entirely unremarkable, which is a crying shame for a band that managed to really distinguish themselves in what can be quite a repetitive sub-genre."
 Metal Injection gave the album a negative review, critiquing the album's production, the simplistic songwriting and song structure compared to past releases, and Palermo's vocal performance, writing "Undying Light isn’t a mixed bag or a slight misstep.
 It is a genuinely bad record that even diehard fans will have difficulty sitting through."